paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - the credentials (username and password) used by **Service Fabric** to login to the repository.
 - the name of the images used to create the containers for the **todoapi** and **todoweb** services.

-## TodoAppFromAzureContainerRegistry Project ##
+## Deploy the application to a Linux cluster: parameters defined in the application manifest ##
-As mentioned above, this project allows you to specify secret parameters in clear-text in the **Cloud.xml** file only for testing purposes without the need to store them in **Azure Key Vault**.
+As mentioned above, the **TodoAppFromAzureContainerRegistry** project allows you to specify secret parameters in clear-text in the **Cloud.xml** file only for testing purposes without the need to store them in **Azure Key Vault**.
 This technique should not be used to deploy an application to a production environment.
+Unathorized users could read sensitive data, like connection strings, keys and passwords, from the manifests stored in the source code repository (e.g. GitHub) or retrieve this data from the **Service Fabric Explorer** dashboard, once the application is deployed.
 This section shows the service manifests, application manifest and application parameters file contained in this project.
 Looking at the service manifests below, you can observe that all configuration data is passed to each service using environment variables.

 **TodoApi ServiceManifest.xml**
 ```xml